 As is usual the Guroos met on Sunday morning for biscuits and coffee and a devotion then most everyone left for either home or other destinations.
 We had decided to stay another evening as I figured we would need some recuperation after six hours in the car on Saturday.
 I was right!
 Other than a trip to the grocery store along with new friends Paul and Elaine we had a quiet day.
 I went to the pool for a little while and boy was the water frigid.
 Our river water is warmer!
 I walked over to Elaine and Paul’s in the early evening for a brief visit and then back to the RV and bed!

 It was a great rally.
 We got to see old friends and meet new friends.
 Excited about the next rally in October in Myrtle Beach.
 I strongly encourage all RVer’s to join FMCA.
 The cost is minimal and the benefits are outstanding.
 In addition, joining a local chapter is just icing on the cake.

 We wanted to get on the road early so we were up and about by 7:00.
 Jerry had gotten up around 4:30 and turned the hot water heater on so we both had hot showers.
-We then met our host Tim and got some of his home grown vegetables – fresh peaches and cream corn, tomatoes and pickling cucumbers.
+We met our host Tim and got some of his home grown vegetables – fresh peaches and cream corn, tomatoes and pickling cucumbers.
 Can’t wait!

 We were on the road by a bit after 8:00 and only stopped once for gas.
 We prefer Flying J because it is easy to get in and out of but alas, no Flying J’s ahead so we pulled into the exit for a Love’s and then saw a Marathon that was more accessible.
 Same price and easy in and out.
 As he was getting gas Jerry again checked the braking system.
 He had replaced the cable before we left this morning and thankfully all was working well.
 It’s nice to know that while we are traversing the mountains the brake assist is working!